 As babies grow, the nerve cells (neurons) in their brains branch out and form a new connection every time they learn something new.
 Each neuron can have multiple connections, and together, they form pathways (5).

 Imagine these neural pathways to be the wiring system in your house.
 Each neural pathway is a circuit.
-While some activities like breathing and digestion are present at birth, other pathways result from cognitive development.
+While some pathways, like those that control breathing and digestion are present at birth, other pathways result from cognitive development.
 It means that the more your baby explores, learns, and interacts, the more pathways are formed.
 The more these pathways are used, the stronger they become.
 New neural pathways are formed when your toddler picks up different skills at different stages of development.

 These early cognitive skills lay the foundation for complex cognitive abilities that emerge later in life.